zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

 Publishes a PKI Revocation distribution endpoint (such as RFC5280 Certificate Revocation List) owned by the Vendor.
-Currently, only VID-scoped `crlSignerCertificate` are supported (`CRLSignerCertificate` encodes a vid in its subject).

 If `crlSignerCertificate` is a PAA (root certificate), then it must be present on DCL.